AllenChenCU/electra-pytorch-hpml/README.md

 # To run all experiments
 ./examples/glue/run.sh

-# Example command: an original run with fine-tuning and evalating but without any optimization techniques applied
+# Example command: an original run with fine-tuning and evaluating but without any optimization techniques applied
 python3 examples/glue/run.py \
   --model_name_or_path google/electra-small-discriminator \
   --task_name MRPC \